 Dan Frantz’s sports and travel photography is cinematic and packed with emotion.
 On the landing page, Dan highlights quality photographs from prior shoots while also describing in a brief caption whether the art is a commercial, a music video, or a photo shoot.

-Emily Mercedes’ watercolor and pencil drawings of animals, vehicles, and household items have a particularly comforting aesthetic.
+Emily Mercedes’ watercolor and pencil drawings of animals, vehicles, and household items have a particularly pleasing aesthetic.
 Each one of her paintings is, in effect, a small gallery of drawings arranged in a grid gallery.

 To capture the benefit of each piece’s internal organization on her website, Emily arranges her gallery pieces in a grid, making each piece easily scannable.
 There’s also a contact us functionality built into the lower right portion of her site, which is a bonus.